 Windows (SMB) Shares section of FreeNAS documentation provided the first clue…

 I surmised from this that FreeNAS had NTLMv1 disabled, but ReadyNAS had it enabled.
-That would explain why Win XP couldn’t access FreeNAS shares, but ReadyNAS could.
+That would explain why Win XP couldn’t access FreeNAS shares, but could access ReadyNAS shares.
 What strengthened this theory was this ReadyNAS post from 2012 around ReadyNAS systems available at the time.
 This Microsoft article also adds weight to the theory.
 It states that ‘Windows 95 and Windows 98 computers do not support NTLM’.
 This would explain why the Windows 95 client could not connect to either FreeNAS or ReadyNAS shares.

 I tested both options and they work.
 However, for the latter option, I believe there is a documentation error in FreeNAS.
 NTLMv1 has to be enabled as a global parameter and not a local parameter.
 The switch needs to be placed in Auxiliary Parameters under SMB Services.